-You can use your compatible fenix device paired with the HRM-Pro accessory or other running dynamics accessory to provide real-time feedback about your running form.
+You can use your compatible MARQ device paired with the HRM-Pro accessory or other running dynamics accessory to provide real-time feedback about your running form.
+If your MARQ device was packaged with the HRM-Pro accessory, the devices are already paired.